-Twenty-two MBC patients were enrolled and all MBC patients received 1 dose of LY3022855(Figure 1A).
-In the MBC group, most patients (Cohort A, 83.3%; Cohort B, 40%; Cohort C, 100%; Cohort D, 83.3%) discontinued treatment due to progressive disease; 1 (16.7%) patient in Cohort A discontinued due to adverse event, 3 (60%) patients in Cohort B discontinued due to withdrawal by subject, and 1 (16.7%) patient in Cohort D died due to disease complication.
-Twelve mCRPC patients were enrolled, and all 12 received 1 dose of LY3022855 (Figure 1B).
-In the mCRPC group, most patients (Cohort A, 62.5%; Cohort B, 100%) discontinued treatment due to progressive disease; 2 (25.0%) patients in Cohort A discontinued due to physician decision, and 1 (12.5%) patient in Cohort B discontinued due to other reasons.
+Twenty-two patients with MBC were enrolled and all patients with MBC received ≥ 1 dose of LY3022855 (Fig. 1A).
+In the MBC group, most patients (cohort A, 83.3%; cohort B, 40%; cohort C, 100%; cohort D, 83.3%) discontinued treatment due to progressive disease; one (16.7%) patient in cohort A discontinued due to an adverse event, three (60%) patients in cohort B discontinued due to withdrawal by subject, and one (16.7%) patient in cohort D died due to disease complications.
+Twelve patients with mCRPC were enrolled, and all 12 received ≥ 1 dose of LY3022855 (Fig. 1B).
+In the mCRPC group, most patients (cohort A, 62.5%; cohort B, 100%) discontinued treatment due to progressive disease; two (25.0%) patients in cohort A discontinued due to physician decision, and one (12.5%) patient in cohort B discontinued due to the reasons.

 Patient characteristics per dose, cohort, and disease type are listed in Table 1.
-The median age was 57 years (range, 32 to 81) for MBC patients and 73 years (range, 58 to 84) for mCRPC patients.
-In the MBC group, 9 patients (40.9%) had a baseline ECOG Performance Status of 0, and 11 (50%) patients had a baseline ECOG PS of 1.
-Twenty (91%) MBC patients were hormone receptor positive, with 3 (13.6%) MBC patients receiving concurrent hormone therapy and all received prior systemic therapy.
-Visceral disease was the main site of metastatic disease for MBC patients (19/22; 86%).
-In the mCRPC group, 4 patients (33.3%) had a baseline ECOG Performance Status of 0, and 7 (58.3%) had a baseline ECOG Performance Status of 0, and 7 (58.3%) had a baseline ECOG Performance acetate and/or enzalutamide.
-Bone was the main site of metastatic disease for mixed prior systemic therapy.
-Five (42%) mCRPC patients (10/12; 83%).
+The median age was 57 years (range, 32 to 81) for patients with MBC and 73 years (range, 58 to 84) for patients with mCRPC.
+In the MBC group, nine (40.9%) patients had a baseline ECOG performance status of 0, and 11 (50%) patients had a baseline ECOG PS of 1.
+Twenty (91%) patients with MBC were hormone receptor positive, with three (13.6%) patients with MBC receiving concurrent hormone therapy and all received prior systemic therapy.
+Visceral disease was the main site of metastatic disease for patients with MBC (19/22; 86%).
+In the mCRPC group, four (33.3%) patients had a baseline ECOG performance status of 0, and seven (58.3%) had a baseline ECOG PS of 1.
+All patients with mCRPC received prior systemic therapy.
+Five (42%) patients with mCRPC had received prior taxane chemotherapy and all (100%) had prior abiraterone acetate and/or enzalutamide.
+Bone was the main site of metastatic disease for patients with mCRPC (10/12; 83%).

-A subset of MBC patients shows clinical benefit after CSF-1R blockade
+A subset of patients with MBC shows clinical benefit after CSF-1R blockade

-Efficacy analyses were performed for all patients who received 1 dose of LY3022855 (N = 34).
+Efficacy analyses were performed for all patients who received ≥ 1 dose of LY3022855 (N = 34).
 No patient had an objective response (CR+PR) in either disease population studied (Supplementary Table S1).
-Patients without a valid response assessment 7 weeks after enrollment who had not already progressed were assigned a BOR of 'not evaluable'.
+Patients without a valid response assessment ≥ 7 weeks after enrollment who had not already progressed were assigned a BOR of "not evaluable."

-For the MBC patients (n = 5 of 21 evaluable patients; 24%), the best overall response by RECIST was SD, with a duration of 82 to 302 days, and median progression free survival (PFS) across treatment arms was 1 to 3 months.
+For the patients with MBC (n = 5 of 21 evaluable patients; 24%), the best overall response by RECIST was SD, with a duration of 82 to 302 days, and median progression-free survival (PFS) across treatment arms was 1 to 3 months.
 Results observed by RECIST were consistent with results observed with irRECIST.